Mental Health Claims

 • Somatic symptom disorders (9421-9425)

-PTSD requires an identifiable trauma.
-The VA accepts certain stressors without independent verification: - Direct combat participation - Fear of hostile military/terrorist activity - Personal assault (including Military Sexual Trauma) - POW captivity
+PTSD requires a "stressor event" - the VA will concede certain stressors based on: - Combat service - Fear of hostile military or terrorist activity - Personal assault (including Military Sexual Trauma) - POW status

 Veterans Crisis Line